-Funding Source The source of funding which can include individuals, bricks, electronic display, or interpretive signs that are temporary or permanent and are used to memorialize; also considered a monument events, incidents in the historical record of the City through the placement of monuments, plaques, statues or other markers.
+pavers, bricks, electronic display, or interpretive signs that are temporary or permanent and are used to memorialize; also considered part of a monument it is describing.

+Memorialization Intentional attempt to give importance to particular people, sites, events, and/or incidents in the historical record of the City through the placement of monuments, plaques, statues or other markers.
+Indicative of a City narration on the history of itself.